-Surgical teams are needed in vulnerable situations such as armed conflicts or in isolated areas, where medical staff with this specialisation and competence is hard to find.
+Surgical teams are needed in precarious situations such as armed conflicts or in isolated areas where medical staff with this specialisation and competence is hard to find.

 - Ability to work with limited technical resources

-- Experience in managing, supervising and training others
+- Experience of providing training and/or coaching others

 Please watch this before you decide whether or not to apply for this job.

 Working for MSF is a commitment, rather than just an adventure or a job opportunity.
-Make sure you have read and understood the information on Life in the field.
+Make sure you have read and understood the information about working for MSF before you apply.

 We can only accept applications from Swedish and Finnish residents (Swedish/Finnish citizens and those eligible to work in Sweden or Finland).